Table of Contents

-Basically, textile fibers are two types one is a natural fiber and another is synthetic fiber or manmade fiber, or artificial fiber.
+Basically, textile fibers are two types natural fiber and another is synthetic fiber or manmade fiber, or artificial fiber.
 However, sometimes it can be classified based on source, polymer, botanical, zoological, chemical name, utility, fibers thermoplasticity as well as their ability to moisture absorbency.
 Depending on that, textile fiber can be also classified as follows.
 They are-

-- Fiber sources: Natural or Man made Fiber.
+- Fiber sources: Natural or Man-made Fiber.

 - Polymer source: Natural or synthetic and organic or inorganic.

-- Name formation: Vegetable fibers, Zoological name: Animal fibers, Chemical name: Man made fiber.
+- Name formation: Vegetable fibers, Zoological name: Animal fibers, Chemical name: Man-made fiber.

 - Utility of fibers: Major textile fibers, Minor textile fibers.

 - Thermoplasticity of fibers: Thermoplastic fiber, Non-thermoplastic fiber.

 - Ability to moisture absorbency: Hydrophilic fibers, hydrophobic fibers.